mirek/CoreJSON/Readme.md

 # CoreJSON Framework

-CoreJSON is iOS, OSX (will also work on Linux) Core Foundation based fast parser and generator based on `libyajl` C library.
+CoreJSON is iOS and OSX Core Foundation based fast parser and generator based on `libyajl` C library.

 Comparison with other JSON frameworks: